bitextor/monocleaner/README.md

 ![License](https://img.shields.io/badge/License-GPLv3-blue.svg)

-Monocleaner is a Python tool that aims at detecting poor fluent sentences in a monolingual corpus.
+Monocleaner is a Python tool that aims to detect disfluent sentences in a monolingual corpus.
-It indicates the fluency of a sentence with a score between 1 and 0, where the higher score, the better the fluency is.
+Each sentence assigned a fluency score between 0 and 1, with higher scores indicating more fluency.
-Sentences considered to have obvious poor fluency are tagged with a 0.
+In addition to a continuous score, several handwritten rules assign a score of 0 to obviously poor sentences.

 Although a training tool (`monocleaner-train`) is provided, you may want to use the available ready-to-use language packages.
 Please, visit https://github.com/bitextor/monocleaner-data/releases/latest or use `monocleaner-download` to download the latest language packages.